tarikh03/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

   - Add the TDM to Fabric Web Framework applications.
   - Click for more information about [adding applications to Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).

-### Installing the TDM Package on the Fabric Docker
+### Installation guidelines for TDM Package on the Fabric Docker

 - Download the the TDM package from the download page.
 Copy it under the  $K2_HOME directory and untar it using the following command: